Reinhard Bonnke: Personal life

 After graduating from the Bible College of Wales and returning to Germany, Bonnke led a series of meetings in Rendsburg.
 He began receiving speaking invitations from all around Germany and the rest of the world.
 Bonnke met Anni Suelze at a gospel music festival and admired the grace which she showed when a mistake led to her losing a music competition.
 He offered to preach at the church she attended and over time they fell in love.
 They married in 1964 and had three children: Kai-Uwe Friedrich, known as "Freddy", Gabrielle and Suzanne.

 Death

 Bonnke died on 7 December 2019.
 The month before, he had announced on his official Facebook page that he had undergone femur surgery and needed time to "learn how to walk again".
-Nigerian President Muhammadu Buhari, who is Muslim, praised Bonnke for his frequent visits to Nigeria and described his death as a "great loss to Nigeria".
+Nigerian President Muhammadu Buhari, who was Muslim, praised Bonnke for his frequent visits to Nigeria and described his death as a "great loss to Nigeria".

 His appointed successor is the evangelist Daniel Kolenda.

 He would be buried in Gotha, Florida's Woodlawn Memorial Park, with his memorial stone being shaped to resemble Africa.